turingschool-examples/fitlit-starter-kit/README.md

 ### Wins + Challenges:
 Some challenges included:
 - Webpack, learning how to work with webpack while downloading a third-party extension and getting it to run with Webpack.
 - Fetching data while utilizing promises.
-Having to understand JavaScript execution context and the callstack in order to have functions call after the data has already been fetched.
+Having to understand JavaScript execution context and the call stack in order to have functions call after the data has already been fetched.
 - Chart.js, learning how to utilize a third-party extension

 Some wins included:
-- Chart.js, we succesfully implemented the extension which allowed us to display user data in a meaningful way.
+- Chart.js, we successfully implemented the extension which allowed us to display user data in a meaningful way.
 - Testing in Mocha and Chai, we feel that our tests and test data allowed us to accurately gauge how the code would perform when the website was active
--
+- We were proud of our division of labor, we all felt that each person carried their weight and contributed in meaningful ways.
+- Project board utilization, we successfully utilized the project board tool, the issues tab, and had very positive and meaningful task delegation and communication by using these tools.